1165 København K

-Here is your University Elections 2019 FAQ:
+Here is your University Elections 2023 FAQ:

 We’ve put together a very brief introduction to every one of them below.
 Of course, we encourage you to click on the links for a more in-depth description of the various offices at the university, their responsibilities, and mandates.

-There are many candidates and parties on the ballot at this year’s university elections, and finding the right candidate to vote for can seem like an impossible task when you’re scrolling through the massive list of all candidates at the elections (University of Copenhagen has chosen to display ALL candidates including those who have
+There are many candidates and parties on the ballot at the university elections, and finding the right candidate to vote for can seem like an impossible task when you’re scrolling through the massive list of all candidates at the elections (University of Copenhagen has chosen to display ALL candidates including those who have

-The student councils at the individual degree programmes typically have one or more candidates running for seats on the study board, and there are lots of student councils at the university.
+The student councils on the individual degree programmes typically have one or more candidates running for seats on the study board, and there are lots of student councils at the university.
 It is not uncommon for the student councils to decide on a candidate to vote for prior to the election as it is very rare that several parties are fighting for the same seat on a study board.

-When students vote for candidates in the elections for the academic councils, typically the student councils run for the seats.
+When students vote for candidates in the elections for the academic councils, it is typically the student councils that run for the seats.
 That means the Humanities Council, the Social Sciences Council, the Science Council, United Jurists, and the Faculty of Theology study council (which is also a faculty council, as if things weren’t complicated enough already).
 Every faculty council oversees the individual student councils.

 You don’t have to line up in the rain outside your local school/retirement home/library.
 In fact, the voting itself is quite easy.
-You can log into KUnet and cast your vote starting at 10 a.m. on November 25 and ending at 3 p.m. on November 29.
+You can log into KUnet and cast your vote starting at 10 am on 20 November and ending at 3 pm on 24 November.